I love USA Gymnastics slogan, “Begin Here, Go Anywhere.”

 Learn more or find a local club on the American Vaulting Association website.

 This fairly new and fast-growing phenomenon is an ideal sport for the 18 and older retired gymnast, although some boxes (individual clubs) now offer training for youth.
 Why so great?
 Because crossfit incorporates gymnastics conditioning and skills into it’s training; demanding physical strength, coordination, and endurance.
 Gymnasts usually excel in the rope-climb, pull-up, handstand push-up, and muscle-up exercises.
 Don’t be fooled though . . . to survive in crossfit, gymnasts need to diversify their strength training.
 But what gymnast isn’t up for a challenge?
-Especially a challenge that allows them to keep those hard earned muscles!Greatest obstacle for gymnasts: withstanding continued body wear and tear.
+Especially a challenge that allows them to keep those hard earned muscles!Greatest obstacle for gymnasts: withstanding continued wear and tear on the body.

 Learn more on the CrossFit Games website.